gammu/gammu/docs/develop/python/worker.rst

       Enqueues task.

-      @param command: Command(s) to execute.
+      :param command: Command(s) to execute.
 Each command is tuple containing function name and it's parameters.
-      @type command: tuple of list of tuples
+      :type command: tuple of list of tuples
-      @param commands: List of commands to execute.
+      :param commands: List of commands to execute.
-      @type commands: list of tuples or strings
+      :type commands: list of tuples or strings

    .. method:: GammuWorker.initiate()